pehuenmoure/bike_ai/statusreport.md

   5. Else if the agents died calculate its fitness and remove it from the live agents set.
   6. Else if the set of live agents is not empty return to step 3
   7. Else sort the agents based on their calculated fitness.
 Choose the top two agents and use their chromosomes as a basis for the next generations.

+### Mutation
+Once the two best agents are selected the next generations chromosomes are created as a 50% combination of both agents as well as some randomness.

 ### Simulation